zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec10.md

          2. The [RCODE Name] in the response is not "NoError".
          3. The AA flag is not set in the response.
-    3. If the response does not contain any DNSKEY record with owner name matching *Child Zone* in the answer section, add name server IP to the *Responds without DNSKEY* set and go to next server.
+    3. If the response does not contain any DNSKEY record with owner name matching *Child Zone* in the answer section, add name server name and IP to the *Responds without DNSKEY* set and go to next server.
     4. Else, add name server IP to the *Responds with DNSKEY* set and retrieve the DNSKEY records from the answer section to be used in validation below.
     5. Send *NSEC* query to the name server IP and do:
-       1. If at least one of the following createria is met, then add the name server IP to the *NSEC Query Response Error* set:
+       1. If at least one of the following criteria is met, then add the name server IP to the *NSEC Query Response Error* set:
           1. There is no DNS response.
           2. The [RCODE Name] in the response is not "NoError".